babymotte/worterbuch/tcp-protocol.md

 Wörterbuch follows a client/server model.
 All data is stored on the server, clients can manipulate or query that data, very similar to how a database works.
 The server exposes a TCP port clients can connect to.
 Optionally the server can also provide a WebSocket to which clients can connect, e.g. because their security policy does not allow raw TCP connections (e.g. web applications).

-Within a SESSION a client can make an arbitrary number of GET, SET and SUBSCRIBE requests to query or update data on the server.
+Within a SESSION a client can make an arbitrary number of GET, PGET, SET, SUBSCRIBE and PSUBSCRIBE requests to query or update data on the server.

 ## Term definitions

 - MESSAGE: a set of bytes transferred between the client and the server.
 Every message must follow the specifications defined in [Message Format](#message-format)
 - CLIENT MESSAGE: a MESSAGE sent to the server by the client.
 Can be GET, SET or SUBSCRIBE:
+  - GET: a CLIENT MESSAGE that contains a unique TRANSACTION ID and a KEY.
-  - GET: a CLIENT MESSAGE that contains a unique TRANSACTION ID and a REQUEST PATTERN.
+  - PGET: a CLIENT MESSAGE that contains a unique TRANSACTION ID and a REQUEST PATTERN.
+  - SET: a CLIENT MESSAGE that contains a unique TRANSACTION ID and at least one KEY/VALUE pair.
-  - SET: a CLIENT MESSAGE that contains a unique TRANSACTION ID, a KEY and a VALUE.
+  - SUBSCRIBE: a CLIENT MESSAGE that contains a unique TRANSACTION ID and a KEY.
-  - SUBSCRIBE: a CLIENT MESSAGE that contains a unique TRANSACTION ID and a REQUEST PATTERN.
+  - PSUBSCRIBE: a CLIENT MESSAGE that contains a unique TRANSACTION ID and a REQUEST PATTERN.
 - SERVER MESSAGE: a MESSAGE sent to the client by the SERVER.
 Can be STATE, ACK, ERR or EVENT:
-  - STATE: a SERVER MESSAGE that is a response to a GET message containing the original message's TRANSACTION ID and REQUEST PATTERN plus and KEY/VALUE pairs matching the REQUEST PATTERN.
+  - STATE: a SERVER MESSAGE that transports exactly one KEY/VALUE pair from the server to the client.
+This will be either a response to a GET or the result of a SET message if there are KEY SUBSCRIPTIONs matching the SET key.
+Immediately after a SUBSCRIPTION is made an according STATE event will be issued containing all matching KEY/VALUE pairs, if any.
+  - PSTATE: a SERVER MESSAGE that transports at least one KEY/VALUE pair from the server to the client.
+This will be either a response to a PGET message or the result of a SET message if there are PATTERN SUBSCRIPTIONs matching the SET key.
+Immediately after a PATTERN SUBSCRIPTION is made an according STATE event will be issued containing all matching KEY/VALUE pairs, if any.
-  - ACK: a SERVER MESSAGE that is a response to a SET or SUBSCRIBE message containing the original message's TRANSACTION ID.
+  - ACK: a SERVER MESSAGE that is a response to a SET, SUBSCRIBE or PSUBSCRIBE message containing the original message's TRANSACTION ID.
-  - EVENT: a SERVER MESSAGE that is the result of a SUBSCRIPTION created by a SUBSCRIBE message.
-EVENT messages will be sent immediately after a SUBSCRIPTION is made for every existing KEY matching the SUBSCRIPTION's REQUEST PATTERN plus whenever a matching KEY's value is SET.
   - ERR: a server message that is a response to a GET, SET or SUBSCRIBE message and indicates that something went wrong on the server side.
 It contains the original message's TRANSACTION ID, an ERROR CODE and some ERROR CODE specific metadata.
 - ERROR CODE: an unsigned byte used to identify a specific server side error, see [Errors](#errors)
 - SESSION: a session is initiated by the client implicitly by connecting to the server's TCP port.
 The session implicitly ends with the client disconnecting from the server.